 About Ontario’s Long-Term Care COVID-19 Commission

 The government of Ontario has launched a long-term care commission to look into how and why COVID-19 spread in long-term care homes, and the impact of COVID-19 on the existing system.
-The commission will deliver its report by April 30, 2021.
-The commission is being led by The Honourable Justice Frank Marrocco, who has participated in many inquiries including the Walkerton Inquiry.
-Ms. Angela Coke and Dr. Jack Kitts have also been appointed as commissioners.
+The commission released its report on April 30, 2021.
+The commission was led by The Honourable Justice Frank Marrocco, who has participated in many inquiries including the Walkerton Inquiry.
+Ms. Angela Coke and Dr. Jack Kitts were also been appointed as commissioners.
 Click here to read more about the commissioners.

 Long-Term Care Commission Town Hall (September 10, 2020)

 ONA hosted a first telephone town hall for our long-term care members to provide an overview of the long-term care commission, ONA’s plans, and next steps.